GoldenLabHuji/.github/profile/README.md

 Repository - Single study or analysis.
 Projects - Research projects, usually contains several of repositories.
 Teams - Research teams.

-Each repository should contain:
-1. README.md file, the file should contain:
-   * Researchers names.
-   * Researchers emails.
-   * Short theoretical background.
-   * Experiment explanation.
-   * Analysis explanation (if needed).
-   * How to refer to this code (paper or otherwise)
-3. papers folder (contains relevant papers, semniar or texts relevant to the study).
-4. analysis folder (is needed) - analysis code.
-5. experiment folder (if needed) - experiment code.

 <!--

 **Here are some ideas to get you started:**